Ocean Prey: Reception

 The book reached number one on the New York Times Best Seller list May 2, 2021.

 The novel reached number one an Amazon's Most sold list April 24, 2021.

 On May 11, 2021, the book was Apple Store's number 9 novel.

-Ray Walsh from the Lansing State Journal called the book, "A wild ride."
-Tim O'Connell from the Jacksonville Florida Times-Union said the book has witty banter and, "Sandford always produces a good reading adventure... ".
+Ray Walsh from the Lansing State Journal called the book "A wild ride."
+Tim O'Connell from the Jacksonville Florida Times-Union said that the book had witty banter and that "Sandford always produces a good reading adventure... ".

-Because of the diving themes Sandford one critic has said the book is too technical, and the story drags in the middle.
-The author concludes the book with a statement to readers: "If you are a diver, and you do find a serious error...
+Because of the diving themes, one critic has said the book was too technical, and the story drags in the middle.
+The author concluded the book with a statement to readers: "If you are a diver, and you do find a serious error...
 I don't want to hear about it..."